dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 >
 > Since there was now just a single .NET Framework target (`net46`)...

 In Rx 5.0, it was still true that there was just a single .NET Framework target.
 But it had changed.
 It was now `net472` instead of `net46`.
-And that turns out to create a new version of the problem.
+And that turns out to create a new version of the plug-in problem.

 Remember, the basic plug-in problem occurs when a single version of Rx contains multiple distinct assemblies with the same strong name that can run on the same version of .NET Framework.
 Rx 4.0 looks like it might have that problem because it contains `net46` and `netstandard2.0` targets. .NET Framework 4.6.2 supports both of these TFMs.
 However, the way NuGet packages get resolved means that for any version of .NET Framework that supports `netstandard2.0` (4.6.2 or later), it will consider the `net46` TFM to be a better match than the `netstandard2.0` one.